MorrellLAB/BAD_Mutations/README.md

 Input
 -----
-This package accepts input into the prediction pipeline in the form of a FASTA- formatted file, with affected codon information in the defline.
-The first piece of qualifier information is the list of codons with nonsynonymous variants in them, and the second (optional) is an ID for the variants.
-Within each piece of qualifying information, the elements should be comma-separated.
-If present, the list of SNP IDs should be the same length as the list of affected codons.

-The two qualifiers should be space-delimited.
-Multi-record FASTA is supported.
+This package accepts input into the prediction pipeline in the form of a FASTA formatted file containing a single sequence, and another file containing a list of affected codons, one per line.
+The substitutions file may optionally contain a SNP ID as a second column, separated by a tab.

-Example:
+Example: The pair of files
 ```
+Sequence_1.fasta:
->Sequence_1 codons=4,10,25,100 IDs=SNP_1,SNP_2,SNP_3,SNP_4
+>Sequence_1
 ATG...

->Sequence_2 codons=20,122 IDs=SNP_5,SNP_6
-ATG...
+Sequence_1.subs:
+4   SNP_1
+10  SNP_2
+25  SNP_3
+100 SNP_4
 ```

-contains six missense variants to predict.
-The first four are in ``Sequence_1`` at positions 4, 10, 25, and 100 in the **protein** sequence, and have the IDs ``SNP_1``, ``SNP_2``, ``SNP_3``, and ``SNP_4``, respectively.
-The last two are in ``Sequence_2``, affect codons 20 and 122, and have IDs ``SNP_5`` and ``SNP_6``.

-Note that even though the defline contains codon information, the sequence in the FASTA file should be protein-coding **nucleotide** sequence.
-This is necessary as it allows the test to calculate synonymous divergence.
+contain four missense variants to predict in one sequence.
+The variants occur at positions 4, 10, 25, and 100 in the **protein** sequence, and have the IDs ``SNP_1``, ``SNP_2``, ``SNP_3``, and ``SNP_4``, respectively.
+Note that while the FASTA file contains **nucleotide** sequence, the missense variant information is given in terms of **protein** sequence, or codon number.
+This is necessary to allow the software to calculate synonymous substitution rates.

 TODO
 ----